xxuejie/ckb-contract-toolchains/README.md

 $ brew install flock
 $ brew install cmake openssl@1.1 cmake git pkg-config ninja
 ```

+You will also need to make sure that this repo lives on a case-sensitive file system.
+Please refer to this [article](https://brianboyko.medium.com/a-case-sensitive-src-folder-for-mac-programmers-176cc82a3830) as an example to setup case-sensitive file systems on macOS.

+### General Steps

 Note that [rustup](https://rustup.rs/) is also a dependency used to manage Rust toolchain.